compbiolabucf/PathwayTransformer/README.md

 ```
 pathway=hsa04012 bash train_pathway.sh
 ```
 The command line will display the AUROC score on the test set after the experiment is complete.
-A file named 'auroc.txt' will be also generated with the test AUROC score.
-Note that, on subsequent runs with different pathways, AUROC scores will be appended to this file.
-The trained model and hyperparameters used will be stored inside 'exps' and 'tmp' folders respectively.
+A file named 'auroc.txt' will be also generated inside 'tmp/<pathway_name>' folder with the test AUROC score.
+The trained model used will be stored inside 'exps' folder.
+Note that, if there is already a trained model for a particular pathway inside 'exps' folder, it will always load the trained model.
+For training the model from scratch, the particular model directory corresponding to a pathway should be removed.

 ### Data preparation from scratch